EugeneLoy/play2-openshift-quickstart/README.md

 Contributing
 ------------

-If you have some ideas on how to improve this quickstart (miss some info, found a typo, have some issues following the instructions) - fell free to send a pull request or open an issue.
+If you have some ideas on how to improve this quickstart (miss some info, found a typo, have some issues following the instructions) - feel free to send a pull request or open an issue.
 Any help is welcome!

 Acknowledgments